 Temperatures in the Mediterranean drop as leaves fall, making autumn days ideal for sightseeing.
 Cities like Rome will be cooler, making a walk around town squares much more pleasant compared to the summer months.
 Onboard, the mild temperatures make for a much smoother and more comfortable cruising experience overall.

 Fewer crowds, calmer seas

 By September and October, the summer cruise crowds have usually dissipated.
 This means less tourists in port so must-see spots and can't-miss sites will be typically easier to explore and navigate.
 The "shoulder season" also means less people so ships aren't as packed giving you plenty of space onboard to relax.

 Cities along the French Riviera that are normally jam-packed tend to wind down this time of year, allowing cruisers to enjoy nearby cruise ports at a more leisurely pace.
 The city of Nice stands out with its medieval town, gorgeous beaches, and golden hues against cloudless blue skies in the fall.
 The Mediterranean waters also remain warm enough for a swim as late as November and calm enough for easy sailing.

-Insider Tip: After a cool dip in the Mediterranean’s azure waters, try Nice’s favorite tuna sandwich, the delicious pan bagnat.
+Insider Tip: After a cool dip in the Mediterranean’s calm, azure waters, try Nice’s favorite tuna sandwich, the delicious pan bagnat.